davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 Hello world
 ```

 This should more or less provide the same results you would come to expect with docker.
+The README does clearly state that podman-compose is under development.

 ### Summary

-> Update: After further usage, bind mounts do not seem to work when the client and host are on different machines.
-See [this issue](https://github.com/containers/podman/issues/8016).

-Installing podman on macOS was not seamless, but it was manageable well within 30 minutes.
-I would recommend giving podman a try to anyone who is unhappy with experiencing forced docker updates, or who wants to use a more modern technology for managing containers.
+Installing Podman on macOS was not seamless, but it was manageable well within 30 minutes.
+I would recommend giving Podman a try to anyone who is unhappy with experiencing forced docker updates, or who is interested in using a more modern technology for running containers.

-One caveat to mention is that there isn't an official graphical user interface for podman, but there is an [open issue](https://github.com/containers/podman/issues/11494) considering one.
+One caveat to mention is that there isn't an official graphical user interface for Podman, but there is an [open issue](https://github.com/containers/podman/issues/11494) considering one.
 If you rely heavily on Docker Desktop's UI, you may not be as interested in using podman yet.

+> Update: After further usage, bind mounts do not seem to work out of the box when the client and host are on different machines.
+A rather involved solution using [sshfs](https://en.wikipedia.org/wiki/SSHFS) was shared [here](https://github.com/containers/podman/issues/8016#issuecomment-920015800).

-I had been experimenting with podman on Linux before writing this, but after listening to this [podcast episode](https://kubernetespodcast.com/episode/164-podman/), I was inspired to give podman a try on macOS.
+I had been experimenting with Podman on Linux before writing this, but after listening to this [podcast episode](https://kubernetespodcast.com/episode/164-podman/), I was inspired to give Podman a try on macOS.